RiteshPhadtare2004/Gas-Utility-Services-Case-Study/README.md

 # Gas Utility Case Study

 This project is a simple Django application for managing gas utility services.
-It features an admin dashboard provided by Django and includes two primary routes.
+It features an admin dashboard provided by Django and includes several routes for service submissions, tracking, and request management.

 ## Table of Contents
 - [Features](#features)